bitburner-official/bitburner-src/markdown/bitburner.hackingformulas.growamount.md

 ## HackingFormulas.growAmount() method

 Calculate the amount of money a grow action will leave a server with.
 Starting money is server.moneyAvailable.
+Note that when simulating the effect of [grow](./bitburner.ns.grow.md)<!-- -->, what matters is the state of the server and player when the grow \*finishes\*, not when it is started.

 The growth amount depends both linearly \*and\* exponentially on threads; see [grow](./bitburner.ns.grow.md) for more details.